 14. Not Interacting with Fellow Bloggers

 However, it’s not going to be an easy task to interact with other bloggers and influences in your niche.
-It’ll take your time as well as energy but worth doing.
+It’ll take your time as well as energy but is worth doing.

 There are only a couple of ways – either you take action and start interacting with people online/offline or just sit back, hoping for a miracle to happen in your life.